kirgudkov/rest-api-helper/README.md

  `T` defines the shape of each response.
 Since transport object responsible for performing requests, it dictates the response type.
 In order to be compatible, `Transport`, `Interceptor` and `Client` should share the same type.

 In example described above, we used `fetch` API that is directly returned from `handle` method.
 Thus, generic type is native `Response`.
-But we could easily move response parsing into transport and replace native `Response` with something else:
+However, we could easily move response parsing into the transport and replace native `Response` with something like this:

 ```typescript
 import { Transport, Request } from "rest-api-helper";